 Not all reservations systems are built with true grid optimization or site locking capabilities.
 It’s important to know that true grid optimization, specifically, happens in real time when the date search occurs—not at the end of the day or overnight.
 Each time a date is searched, Campspot’s real-time grid optimization takes place, ensuring the greatest availability for your guests for both online and admin reservations.

-Be sure to ask about these two features during your next campground software demo, and how they operate in tandem to generate passive income without sacrificing overall revenue.
+Be sure to ask about these two features during your next campground booking software demo, and how they operate in tandem to generate passive income without sacrificing overall revenue.

-Beyond the bread and butter revenue generated from nightly stays, the right campground management software will also unlock multiple revenue streams to grow your campground.
+Beyond the bread and butter revenue generated from nightly stays, the right campground booking software will also unlock multiple revenue streams to grow your campground.
 Broadly, these can be categorized as revenue from ancillary purchases, revenue from exposure driven by online travel agencies (OTAs), and revenue from features such as dynamic pricing and site locking.

 Mike Harrison, COO of Contemporary Resorts and Residences, is quoted in Campspot’s Growth Strategies Guide as saying ancillary income can comprise as much as 20% of a park’s revenue.
 Popular add-ons that Campspot users have offered for their guests through Campspot’s online reservation workflow include camp store purchases, canoe rentals, hammock rentals, and more.
 Investigate during your next demo whether a particular platform encourages ancillary purchases within the reservation workflow, as this is the best time to advertise these options to a captive audience.